johnfelixespinosa/johnfelixespinosa.github.io/_posts/2017-05-14-Scraping-the-Web,-One-Site-at-a-Time.md

 #### Scraper Class

-The scraper class's job was to use the gems open-uri and nokogiri to access the correct url for the specific blog post category the user inputed.
-Once accessing the correct url, it would enumerate through that pages css finding the individual posts creating new post class objects.
+The scraper class job was to use the gems open-uri and nokogiri to access the correct url for the specific blog post category the user inputed.
+Once accessing the correct url, it would enumerate through that pages css finding the individual posts, thus creating new post class objects.
 Rinse and repeat for everytime the user decides to call upon a new blog post category.

 #### Post Class